EnigmaCurry/SAP/README.md

 instruction.

-These control sequences are implemented in the hardware design of the Control Sequencer.
+These control sequences are implemented in the hardware design of the _Control Sequencer_.
 This is easy to do in Verilog, because if you want to modify the architecture, perhaps to add a new type of Instruction, you just modify the code.
 In Ben's breadboard design, he implemented these control sequences as an eeprom.
 This makes his design flexible,